Veridise/veridise-docs/zkvanguard/detectors/underconstrained-outputs.md

 ## Limitations

-- This detector may incur false positives if the output signal is designed to be constant constrained, but that constant is computed within the circuit (e.g., the output signal is a hash of a constant value).
+- This detector may produce false positives if an output is intended to be constant-constrained, but the constant is computed within the circuit (e.g., the output is a hash of a fixed value).
-- This detector will fail to detect issues where, e.g., an output signal is constrained by _an_ input, but should be constrained by multiple inputs.
+- This detector will miss cases where an output is constrained by *some* inputs, but should actually be constrained by multiple inputs.

-## Assessing Severity
+## How to Assess Severity

+Findings from the UCO detector are generally considered severe.
-It is generally rare for output signals to not be a function of input signals or constants, so findings from this detector often indicate severe issues where key computations and constraints have been accidentally omitted.
+It is rare for output signals not to be derived from input signals or constants, so underconstrained outputs usually indicate that key computations or constraints have been accidentally omitted.
-These findings are therefore highly likely to be critical issues.
+These findings are therefore highly likely to represent critical issues.